 In 2011, Green Mountain College became climate neutral.
 GMC is only the second college in the nation to achieve this goal, and the first to do it through efficiency, adoption of clean energy, and purchase of quantifiable local carbon offsets.

 What is climate neutrality?
 In the broadest sense, it is a condition we achieve when we remove as many greenhouse gas emissions from the atmosphere as we emit.
+For a more in-depth explanation of what we count for emissions and how we count them, read our 2013 greenhouse gas inventory.

 An unintended consequence of the fossil-fuel economy is an unsustainable release of greenhouse gases that have altered the earth’s climate.
 The challenge faced by the human race is truly global in its extent.
 But by taking responsibility for our behavior in our own lives and communities, we can live more mindful, sustainable lives.